-Recommendations: Cost The ditch erosion damage between this site and the Sunshine slide site should be backfilled with coarse granular fill to restore support to the shoulder and prevent further damage to the ACP.
-In some locations the drop-off to the ditch gully from the road shoulder is large enough to be a hazard to motorists who may drive close to the shoulder or enter the ditch.
-Consideration should be given to installing georidge or equivalent check dams at regular intervals and geocell or equivalent erosion control matting.
-Maintenance Continue to monitor pavement condition and seal cracks and patch when required for traffic safety Monitoring/ Maintenance Flatten/re-grade upslope sideslope around drain inlet, remove debris and re- armour with Class 1M rip rap.
+Recommendations: Cost Ditch erosion damage should be repaired as per Thurber recommendations.
+Maintenance Flatten/re-grade upslope sideslope around drain inlet, remove debris and re- armour with Class 1M rip rap.
 Maintenance As a short-term fix, repair remaining damaged band couplings on down-drain.
 Maintenance Replace corrugated plastic down drain with welded HDPE pipe with appropriate flow capacity as a longer-term fix.
 Repair connection to culvert under road. \$ 250,000 LONG TERM: A highway re-alignment into the backslope could be considered to deal with the slide movements that are affecting the shoulder of the highway.
-This could buy some time before the slides affect the highway again in the future. \$300,000 A more permanent, but more expensive, solution would be a pile wall. \$3,000,000 CLOSURE It is a condition of this letter report that Thurber's performance of its professional subject to the attached Statement of Limitations and Conditions.
-I services will be Don Proudfoot, P.Eng.
-Principal Senior Geotechnical Engineer Tyler Clay, P.Eng.
+This could buy some time before the slides affect the highway again in the future. \$300,000 A more permanent, but more expensive, solution would be a pile wall. \$3,000,000 Closure: It is a condition of this letter report that Thurber's performance of its professional subject to the attached Statement of Limitations and Conditions.
+Don Proudfoot, P.Eng.
+Principal Senior Geotechnical Engineer al services will be Tyler Clay, P.Eng.
 Geological Engineer